Force over Distance: Chapter 39

 “We pretty much know what Destiny’s mission is, right?”
 Park said uncertainly.
 “It’s to travel toward and find this mysterious pattern in the CBR.
 To study it.
 The mission is study.”

 “Who built these planets?”
 Brody asked.
 “The Ancients?
-I mean—they built the gate network.
+They built the gate network.
 Is it possible that they also built these things?”

-“Well,” Volker said slowly, “if you’re traversing the multiverse—these planets would have to exist across all branes.
+“If you’re traversing the multiverse,” Volker said, like he was working through problems on the fly, “these planets would have to exist across all branes.
 They’d be, effectively, superpositioned.
 The question of who built them then turns really complicated to answer.
 Because it may not be anyone from this brane, at all.
-And there’s all kinds of quantum causality problems that shake out.”
+There’d be all kinds of quantum causality problems that would shake out.”

 Young felt a wave of surprised interest translate itself across the link.
 Rush looked at Volker, his eyebrows up.